Life insurance and tax

 Do I have to pay tax on life insurance?

-You shouldn’t need to pay income tax or capital gains tax on life insurance - whether the policy provides a lump sum or regular source of income - but your life insurance payout might be subject to inheritance tax so it pays to understand the tax rules on this.
+You shouldn’t need to pay income tax or capital gains tax on life insurance - whether the policy provides a lump sum or a regular source of income.
+But your life insurance pay-out might be subject to inheritance tax.
+That’s why it’s helpful to understand the tax rules on this.

-As a taxpayer, everyone has the right to a tax-free amount on their estate – the value of everything they leave behind when they die – which means your beneficiaries won’t need to pay tax on anything up to that amount.
-The inheritance tax allowance was frozen at £325,000 per person in 2018/19.
-For anything above that amount, you’ll be charged a 40% tax.
+As a taxpayer, everyone has the right to a tax-free amount on their estate – the value of everything they leave behind when they die.
+It means your beneficiaries won’t need to pay tax on anything up to that amount.
+The inheritance tax allowance was frozen at £325,000 per person in 2019/20.
+For anything above that amount, you’ll be charged 40% tax.

 What if I die and leave a spouse or civil partner?